MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-on-network.md

 - Configure the routing on the telephony equipment of your organization
 - (Optional) Configure a dial plan

 Dial-out calls from Teams meetings are coming from the default service number on the conference bridge.
-For additional information on the default service number of your Audio Conferencing bridge, see [Change the phone numbers on your Audio Conferencing bridge](change-the-phone-numbers-on-your-audio-conferencing-bridge.md).
+For more information on the default service number of your Audio Conferencing bridge, see [Change the phone numbers on your Audio Conferencing bridge](change-the-phone-numbers-on-your-audio-conferencing-bridge.md).

 ### Configure Audio Conferencing routing policies

 The Audio Conferencing routing policy OnlineAudioConferencingRoutingPolicy determines which meeting dial-out calls are routed to Direct Routing trunks.
-If you are familiar with the CsOnlineVoiceRoutingPolicy policy, this policy works in a very similar way.
+If you're familiar with the CsOnlineVoiceRoutingPolicy policy, this policy works in a very similar way.

 The following steps are needed to set up Audio Conferencing routing policies: